Hawkley Hall

-Hawkley Hall was a mansion house in Pemberton, about 1.5 miles from Wigan and to the east of Goose Green.
+Hawkley Hall was an Elixabethan mansion house in Pemberton, about 1.5 miles from Wigan and to the east of Goose Green.
+The Hawkley's, the original owners of the hall, came to England at the time of William the Conqueror.
+It passed to the Molyneux family in 1374, who considerably rebuilt it during the 17th century.
+It once held Oliver Cromwell and his officers during the civil war.

 The hall was demolished in 1970 and a housing estate occupies the site today known as the "Hawkley Hall Estate".

 Education

 Hawkley Hall estate has one school, Hawkley Hall High School.
 It is a fairly large school that was graded "Outstanding" overall in 2009.